TimeEval/TimeEval/README.md

 ### Algorithms

 Any algorithm that can be called with a numpy array as parameter and a numpy array as return value can be evaluated.
+TimeEval also supports passing only the filepath to an algorithm and let the algorithm perform the file reading and parsing.
+In this case, the algorithm must be able to read to data format described [earlier](#Canonical-file-format).
+Use `data_as_file=True` as a keyword argument to the algorithm declaration.

-However, so far only __unsupervised__ algorithms are supported.
+Currently only __unsupervised__ algorithms are supported.

-#### Registering algorithm
+#### Registering algorithms

 ```python
 from timeeval import TimeEval, Datasets, Algorithm